Recession survival checklist

 2. Review your spending

-After considering how your income might change, you might conclude that you will need to reduce your spending during a recession.
+After considering how your income might change, you may conclude that you will need to reduce your spending.
 If so, start to review your budget to identify areas where you could trim spending if your income were to decline.
 For example, canceling subscription services you don’t use often, switching to generic brands or reducing spending on entertainment and eating out are areas where you can save money without sacrificing too much of your lifestyle.
 It might also be a good idea to postpone large purchases (like buying a new car).
 Instead, you can use that money to build or strengthen your emergency fund.
 If you need to make a large purchase, try to avoid taking on new debt to pay for it.

 3. Pay down your debt

-As part of reviewing your spending, be sure to review all your debts, including the amount owed, term, interest rate and required minimum payments, and formulate a plan to pay them down.
+As part of reviewing your spending, be sure to review all your debts, including the amount owed, term, interest rate and required minimum payments, then formulate a plan to pay them down.
 Prioritize making all the minimum payments first and then focus on your high interest rate debt.

 If you have multiple debts with high interest rates and a good credit score, you can explore whether consolidating debt makes sense.
 Consolidation can lower your monthly payments and interest rates, but you may incur fees and it could negatively impact your credit score.